-Enrolment Fee and CoE issuing Fee Non-refundable Tuition Fees Visa refused prior to course commencement (except for fraud, forge or misleading documents) Full refund less enrolment fee and CoE issuing fee Withdrawal at least 28 days (prior to agreed start date) 70% refund of tuition fees less enrolment fee and CoE issuing fee Withdrawal less than 28 days (prior to agreed start date) 50% refund of tuition fees less enrolment fee and CoE issuing fee Withdrawal after the agreed start date No refund Visa cancelled due to actions of the student including due to fraud, forge or misleading documents No refund Does not commence (i.e. Does not arrive, or has not arranged with us for a later start because of health or compassionate reason) No refund Visa extension is refused Return of unused tuition fees Withdrawal from study - enrolled/current students Refund of unused tuition fees (of the following term/s) Deferment, Suspension or Cancellation of Enrolment Application Form must be received at least 28 days prior to the commencement of the following term/s No refund will be given after an approved deferment or suspension.
-Compulsory Health Insurance (Student visa holders only) Refer to OSHC provider Airport Pick-up Full Refund only if service cancelled 3 business days prior to flight arrival Visa refused but when RTO is able to deliver the course online and student can continue study online from offshore Return of unused tuition fees when withdrawal has been requested prior to the agreed start date
+Enrolment Fee and CoE issuing Fee Non-refundable Tuition Fees Offshore applications Refund less \$500 administration fee.
+Visa refused prior to course commencement (except for fraud, forge or misleading documents) Onshore applications Prior to course commencement: Refund full tuition fee; \$500 Administration fee applies.
+After course commencement: Refund unused tuition fee; \$500 Administration fee applies.
+No refund will be given if AAT is undertaken.
+Withdrawal at least 28 days (prior to agreed start date) 70% refund of tuition fees less \$500 administration fee and CoE issuing fee Withdrawal less than 28 days (prior to agreed start date) 50% refund of tuition fees less \$500 administration fee and CoE issuing fee Withdrawal after the agreed start date No refund Visa cancelled due to actions of the student including due to fraud, forge or misleading documents No refund Does not commence (i.e. Does not arrive, or has not arranged with us for a later start because of health or compassionate reason) Visa extension is refused Withdrawal from study - enrolled/current students Compulsory Health Insurance (Student visa holders only) Airport Pick-up Visa refused but when RTO is able to deliver the course online and student can continue study online from offshore No refund Return of unused tuition fees less \$500 administration fee and CoE issuing fee Refund of unused tuition fees less \$500 administration fee and CoE issuing fee (of the following term/s) Deferment, Suspension or Cancellation of Enrolment Application Form must be received at least 28 days prior to the commencement of the following term/s No refund will be given after an approved deferment or suspension.
+Refer to OSHC provider's refund policy Full Refund only if service cancelled 3 business days prior to flight arrival Return of unused tuition fees less \$500 administration fee and CoE issuing fee when withdrawal has been requested prior to the agreed start date